1. I can't find what I'm looking for - any tips?

 Another easy way to find pages is by using our Search tool.
 Boxes are located in the upper right corner of most of our pages (including this page).
 Just enter a word or phrase describing what you're looking for, then click on the Search button next to the box.

 2. I found an error on your site, how do I let you know?

 Please use our website questions form to inform the Commission's webmaster of any mistakes.

 3. Can I use graphics and other information from your site?

 It depends.
 We do not "own" all of the graphics on our site.
 In many cases we have bought the rights or received permission to use them on the site.
 In some cases we may be able to contact the rights owner to get you permission, but in other cases this won't be possible.
 So, for any graphics on our site you will need to request permission.

 Some information; such as regulations, stocking lists, press releases, can be re-printed or published as you wish.

 Go to the Request Permission to use Web Graphic/Item form.

 4. Can I link to your website from mine?

-An unfortunate by-product of e-mail is spam.
-Publishing a list of employee e-mail addresses on the web guarantees an increase in spam and other junk e-mail.
+An unfortunate by-product of email is SPAM.
+Publishing a list of employee email addresses on the web guarantees an increase in SPAM and other junk email.
 We realize it's still important for you to be able to contact us, so we provide web forms along with phone numbers.
-Go to The Fishing Hole to contact the Commission.
+Visit The Fishing Hole to contact the Commission.